sglusnevs/mod_header_whitelist/README.md

-This is a very simple Apache 2 module to control exaclty what client-side headers will be passed over to your server-side applications.
+This is a very simple Apache 2 module to control exaclty what client-side headers will be passed over to your server-side applications to reduce possible attack surface and provide security-in-depth.

 ### Compiling (RHEL)